DrMboga/RaspberryDotNetLedBlink/README.md

 If the instructions don't work (as in my case).
 Instructions for manual .net installation:

-1. Go to the [official website](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) And click on link `Download binaries -> Arm64` On the download page, copy the direct link.
+1. Go to the [official website](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) And click `Download binaries -> Arm64` link.
+Copy the direct link from the download page.
 2. Download the distribution on Pi:
 ```bash
 wget <URL_OF_THE_ARM64_TARBALL>